spendright/msd/README.rst

 But it's hard to put them into practice.
 And it's *really* hard to put more than one campaign at a time into practice.
-Different campaigns have different scoring systems, different names for the same company, and, when they have them at all, different apps.
+Different campaigns have different scoring systems, different names for the same company, and, when they have them at all, different apps that don't talk to each other.

 ``msd`` takes messy data from a bunch of different consumer campaigns, and puts it into a single unified format.
-Each brand and company gets a single, canonical name and ratings are tagged with support/consider/avoid so that you can see at a glance what you should buy and what you shouldn't.
-It also builds the best information it can about which brands are owned by any given company, and what sort of product categories those companies and brands are involved in.

 ``msd`` currently powers `SpendRight <http://spendright.org/search>`__ (the author) and the `thinkContext <http://thinkcontext.org>`__ browser